The Date Who Was Really After My Best Friend

-I should've guessed he wasn't the one the minute he said he listened to Nickelback.
-It was the afternoon before the date and our texting was getting intense.
+I should have guessed he was a wrong the minute he said he listened to Nickelback.
+It was the afternoon before the date and our texting was reaching fever pitch.
 "Voluntarily?"
 I fired back, confident that no self-respecting adult would confess to enjoying the tortured vocals of Avril Lavigne’s ex-husband.
 "Of course.
 Why?" came the reply.

 Later, as I was getting ready to go out, a text arrived from my best friend.
 "What are you doing tonight?"
 I told her I had a date.
 "Oooh, send a pic!" she urged.
-I chose the photo that he looked the best in (and, therefore, me) and sent it over.
+I chose the photo that reflected best on him (and, therefore, me) and pinged it over.

 Advertisement